 I don’t think it has slipped your attention — in December 2018, Thailand’s government has legalized Cannabis (Marijuana) for medicinal purposes.
 That may come as a complete surprise for a country in Southeast Asia, which together with for instance Malaysia and Singapore, had very harsh punishments for trade, possession or use.

 Yet, Thailand had a long history of using Marijuana as traditional medicine, before it was banned in the 1930s.
-Recreational use of Cannabis will still remain illegal, but consumers can now carry certain amounts necessary for medicinal purposes if they have a prescription or (recognized) certificate.
+Recreational use of Cannabis will still remain illegal (for the time being), but consumers can now carry certain amounts necessary for medicinal purposes if they have a prescription or (recognized) certificate.
 Licenses for production and trade of Cannabis will be meticulously controlled.

 Actually, Thailand follows a worldwide trend where many countries are reconsidering their Cannabis laws, with Canada, Uruguay and some states in the USA among those that have already legalized it, even for recreational use.
 Surely it will be a major new source of income for Thailand, just think of all the tourists coming to Thailand getting prescriptions or certificates from Thai medical clinics to be able to buy and use Cannabis in Thailand.